ICEIndiana 2015 Keynote Selfie Shelly Sanchez Terrell

 - Critical Thinking- Critical thinking is a journey.
 Critical thinking is not a correct answer, but the journey to find solutions.
 Some of the greatest inventions and innovations were discovered by mistakes, accidents, and failed experiments.
 Students need to be able to experiment without fear of receiving bad grades.
 Here are resources for brainstorming, digital research, and digital research apps.

 - Collaboration- Create a community with digital icebreakers.
 Find a list of digital icebreakers I’ve created here!
+Find group roles and duties in my book, Learning to Go!

 - Curiosity- Get students curious about any topic with these 40 Lesson Starters.